ISBronny/FlueFlame/README.md

 # Description

-FlueFlame is an open source project for creating integration tests for ASP.NET Core applications.
-The main difference between FlueFlame and its analogues is the completely Fluent API.
-It allows you to write simple and understandable code, where every step is visible.
-Even a person unfamiliar with C# can understand what the test does.
-This will help to quickly introduce beginners and manual testers into the development of integration tests.
+FlueFlame is an open-source framework for creating End-To-End tests.
+FlueFlame was developed for testing ASP.NET Core applications, but can be used to test any backend.

+It is implemented in the Fluent API style, which allows you to write understandable declarative tests.
+FlueFlame also has packages that allow you to test not only REST APIs, but also technologies such as gRPC.

 # Getting Started